 There are many popular treats out there that aren’t good for any dogs.
-Here are some common treats to avoid.
+Here are some common treats to stay away from.

 Rawhides.
-Rawhides are inexpensive treats with little nutritional value, because they are byproducts of leather production.
-Some rawhide is treated with toxins like formaldehyde and bleach, and it also poses a huge risk of choking as it breaks down into pieces over time.
-Some rawhides, such as Purina Pro Plan Dental Chewz, are VOHC-approved and safe for consumption.
+Rawhides are inexpensive treats with little nutritional value.
+Some rawhides are treated with toxins like formaldehyde and bleach.
+They also pose a huge choking risk as they break down into pieces over time.
+However, some rawhide-like products, such as Purina Pro Plan Dental Chewz, are VOHC-approved and safe for consumption.

 Animal bones.
 Sure, bones are “all-natural” but they can be covered in pathogens, such as E. Coli and salmonella.
 Some people may suggest boiling the bones to sanitize them, but this process actually makes the bones brittle and more likely to splinter.
 This is a choking hazard for dogs, and splinters and sharp pieces can puncture the intestines.

 Jerky-type treats.
 Since 2007, the FDA has received reports of sick pets after consuming jerky pet treats.
 Learn more about their ongoing investigation and how they’re testing treats to determine why some jerky treats are making pets sick.
 While these cases are rare, we recommend avoiding jerky-type treats — especially with so many other great options on the market.